 My parent is on the Group 2 waitlist.
 Is there anything that pays for help in the meantime?

 Possibly, depending on circumstances.
-OPTIONS for Community Living is a state-funded (non-Medicaid) home and community-based program administered through the AAADs that can provide modest in-home support to older adults who are not yet on TennCare.
-The National Family Caregiver Support Program (NFCSP) through the AAADs offers respite, supplies, and caregiver counseling.
+OPTIONS for Community Living is a separate state-funded (non-Medicaid) program Tennessee runs through the same nine AAADs, providing homemaker services, personal care, home-delivered meals, and respite to seniors and adults with disabilities who are at risk of nursing-facility placement.
+The National Family Caregiver Support Program (NFCSP), funded by federal Older Americans Act Title III-E dollars and delivered through the same AAADs, funds five categories of help: information, assistance with access, individual counseling plus support groups and training, respite care, and limited supplemental services.
+Note what NFCSP is not: it does not pay a family caregiver an hourly wage.
 Veterans may qualify for VA Aid and Attendance (a needs-based pension supplement) or VA caregiver programs.
 Call your AAAD at 1-866-836-6678 to find out what your county-specific options look like.

 Where to Go Next